TuftsCTSI/SyntheticOMOP/README.md

 Optional `visit_concept_id` overrides the default outpatient visit for that date.
 Optional `visit_end_date` sets a multi-day visit end (for inpatient stays).
+Optional `care_site_id` assigns events on that date to a declared care site.

 ### Templates